Restaurant Calculations: Financial Metrics Every Restaurateur Should Track to Outperform the Competition

 How to Get More Customers in My Restaurant?

 To drive higher restaurant foot traffic, look at your guest intelligence data.
 Identify which menu items or amenities they like best.
 Invest more time and resources into improving and marketing those aspects of your restaurant.
-You can also encourage your current customers to review your restaurant on review sites and share their visit on social media.
+You can also encourage your current customers to review your restaurant on review sites and share their visits on social media.
 Word-of-mouth marketing is an excellent way to drive growth without spending a lot of money.

-How Much Does it Cost to Run a Restaurant?
+How Much Does It Cost to Run a Restaurant?

 A Restaurant Owner’s survey found that the median cost to open a restaurant is $375,500.
 Ongoing operating costs will depend on location, the cuisine offered as well as the cost of labor and supplies.
 Marketing costs, utilities, and other miscellaneous expenses, such as equipment repairs and upgrades, must be factored in as well.

-What is the Average Profit Margin For a Restaurant?
+What Is the Average Profit Margin for a Restaurant?

 To unlock higher profits, it’s critical to have access to up-to-date, granular data.
 Being able to track your restaurant calculations can help you avoid costly trial-and-error.
-To learn more about how to get access to real-time data on your restaurant portfolio, as well as competitive intelligence, request a demo for BBI’s Financial Intelligence solution.
+To learn more about how to get access to real-time data on your restaurant portfolio, as well as competitive intelligence, request a demo for GuestXM’s Financial Intelligence solution.